 For those of us that have been in this business for a while, these new parts are truly amazing and a marvel.
 The design, flow, and weight are exactly what you would want.
 No tradeoffs, no downsides.
-They mate perfectly as they should, no special accomodation needed in the install.
-Sensors are the perfect location.
+They mate perfectly as they should, no special accommodation needed in the install.
+Sensors are located in the perfect location.

 Is there really a difference….both visual inspection and testing bare that out…here is a visual view of the stock intake tube, and the new TiAL tube.
 You can see how the stock intake tube constrains the incoming air flow…almost choking it off.